spiral/docs/filters/composite.md

 ```

 ## Composite Filters
-You can use nested child filters as part of larger composite filter.
-Use prefix `.` (root) in order to do that:
+You can use nested child filters as part of a larger composite Filter.
+Use prefix `.` (root) to do that:

 ```php
 class CompositeFilter extends Filter